Robotics and Computer Vision Lab

-- Prof. In-So Kweon was appointed as an assistant professor of the branch institute of KAIST in Seoul.
+- Prof. In-So Kweon was appointed as an assistant professor of the Department of Automation and Design Engineering, KAIST in Seoul.

 - The first masters graduated.
 (J.K.Oh, K.C.Lee, S.W.Kim)

-Prof. In-So Kweon was promoted to an associate professor of the department of
+- Prof. In-So Kweon was promoted to an associate professor of the Department of Electrical Engineering, KAIST

 - The first Ph.D. graduated.
 (J.W.Lee)

-- Prof. In-So Kweon went to Cambridge University as a transfer professor.
+- Prof. In-So Kweon went to Cambridge University as a visiting professor.

 - The laboratory moved from Seoul to Daejeon.

-Prof. In-So Kweon was received a research prize of KAIST.
+- Prof. In-So Kweon received a research prize of KAIST.

 Ph.D.
 W.H.Lee was invited as a BK researcher.

-Prof. In-So Kweon was consecutively occupied the IPIU organization committee chair.
+- Prof. In-So Kweon served the IPIU as the organization committee chair.